jprivera44/Mt5-fine-tuning-with-GPU-analysis/README.md

 #
 <img src="/images/best_train_loss.png" width="75%">

 Above you can see the training loss over time, wtih a slight increase in loss tofwatd the 1k mark for the inputs.
+After the training we can see the fine tuning seems to be successful, the last check is to make sure that the model did not overfit the data.

 # Citations and sources